Tuesday, Apr 26, 2016

 Wednesday, Mar 9, 2016

-Thursday, January 21, 2016
+Thursday, Jan 21, 2016

 Senior and JRCPPF Undergraduate Associate Tyler Rudolph was among three Princeton undergraduates selected this month to join the inaugural class of Schwarzman Scholars.
 Together with 110 other young people, Rudolph will earn a master's degree next at the prestigious Tsinghua University in Beijing.

-Friday, January 15, 2016
+Friday, Jan 15, 2016

 Princeton University students enjoyed an intimate discussion with economist and former Egyptian finance minister Youssef Boutros-Ghali during an informal lunch hosted by The Julis-Rabinowitz Center for Public Policy and Finance.

-Friday, December 18, 2015
+Friday, Dec 18, 2015